LAAC-LSCP/laac-lscp.github.io/README.md

 # laac-lscp.github.io

-This is the Lab book of the language acquisition across cultures team in the LSCP.
+This is the handbook of the language acquisition across cultures team in the LSCP.

 You can access the website [here](https://laac-lscp.github.io/)